Keki N. Daruwalla

-Keki N. Daruwalla (born 24 January 1937) is an Indian poet and short story writer in English.
-He is also a former Indian Police Service officer.
+Keki Nasserwanji Daruwalla (24 January 1937 – 26 September 2024) was an Indian poet and short story writer in English.
+He was also an Indian Police Service officer.

 He was awarded the Sahitya Akademi Award, in 1984 for his poetry collection, The Keeper of the Dead, by the Sahitya Akademi, India's National Academy of Letters.
 He was awarded Padma Shri, the fourth highest civilian award in India, in 2014.